2025 Festival Classes Week 1

 With Miyo Aoki, Rainer Beckmann; for players familiar with Renaissance recorder fingerings who own or can borrow Renaissance consort recorders (for example Prescott, Livirghi, Ohanessian)

-Mattheson Recorder Sonatas with Rachel Begley
+Mattheson Recorder Trios with Rachel Begley

-Recorder Master Class for Baroque Academy and Central Program with Saskia Coolen
+Recorder Master Class with Saskia Coolen

 Baroque Flute Master Class with Kathie Stewart